(UNCLASSIFIED)

 Complexity: Moderate | Recommended Phase: CRAWL (Practical Exercise), WALK (Blocks 1-2), RUN (Day Iterations)

-Training Focus: This OPORD serves dual roles.
-For CRAWL phase, the TAC briefs this order paragraph by paragraph, pausing at each section to explain what information the candidate should extract and how it feeds into their planning.
-For WALK/RUN iterations, it is a standalone evaluated lane — a deliberate attack against an enemy command post.
-Candidates should be able to identify: specified tasks, implied tasks, commander's intent, and key control measures.
+Training Focus: Dual-role OPORD.
+For CRAWL phase, the TAC briefs the order paragraph by paragraph to teach extraction of planning information.
+For WALK/RUN, it is a standalone evaluated lane — a deliberate attack against an enemy CP.
 The CP objective adds complexity beyond a simple terrain seizure: candidates must plan for intelligence collection (SSE) after assault.
+Assign one evaluator per squad.

 See Also: LTA Grid Reference | Tactical Overlay | Walkthrough | OPFOR Card